Kilo59/PR-AutoPlotter/README.md

 # Microplate reader Assistant
 ##Python-Google Spreadsheet-R Data pipeline

-Despite limitations Excel remains the most widely used application for data analysis in many fields including Biological research.
+Despite limitations Excel remains one of the most widely used application for data analysis in many fields.
 This software uses a combination of spreadsheets, Python and procedurally generated R code to filter, analyze and visualize data from a Micro-plate reader machine.

 ###Documentation: WIP

 ##What is this?
 A platform to automate the computation/analysis of data from a microplate reader.

 Allows for users with minimal to no knowledge of programming to import large raw csv datasets, automate computations, analysis, visualizations, add their own specialized computational functions (in R or Python).
 Users can access these results remotely minutes after the plate reader has finished taking it's final measurements.
 Remotely accessible via Google Spreadsheets and plotly

 Tested and Optimized for the BioscreenC 20 x 10 microplate reader